Hotspot Images from Magnetic Reconnection Processes in the plunging Region of a Kerr Black Hole: Brief Overview of Magnetic Reconnection in the plunging Region of a Kerr Black Hole

-In this section, we will briefly review the magnetic reconnection process in the plunging region as presented in reference \cite{1}, also known as the Comisso-Asenjo process, since it was originally introduced in reference \cite{2}.
-In natural units and Boyer-Lindquist (BL) coordinates, the expression for the Kerr metric is given by \cite{3}
+In this section, we briefly review the magnetic reconnection process in the plunging region as presented in Ref. \cite{1}, also known as the Comisso-Asenjo process, originally introduced in Ref. \cite{2}.
+In natural units and Boyer-Lindquist (BL) coordinates, the Kerr metric is given by \cite{3}

 where